 - President's and Dean's scholarships are awarded on the basis of the date a completed file is received in the Financial Aid Office, not on the individual’s ACT score.
 A completed file for a President's or Dean's scholarship includes a scholarship application and a copy of the student’s high school transcript, including the ACT scores.

 - Scholarship awards cannot be raised after the first day of classes for the first semester of enrollment.

-- President's and Dean's scholarships are given for four semesters (excluding summers) provided the student maintains full-time status (12 or more semester hours) and the required grade point average.
+- President's and Dean's scholarships are given for four semesters (excluding summers) provided the student maintains 15 credit hours and the required grade point average.